Luc4G3r/WSL2_dev_setup/README.md

 ```
  dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
 This enables HyperV.
 HyperV needs CPU virtualization enabled.
-This feature can normally be enable via BIOS settings, but the settings name depends on your BIOS version and CPU.
+This feature can normally be enabled via BIOS settings, but the settings name depends on your BIOS version and CPU.
 **_NOTE: HyperV is not compatible with VMWare Workstation_**
 * To disable hypervisor (and run VMWare), run:
  `bcdedit /set hypervisorlaunchtype off`